Pruning at Initialization -- A Sketching Perspective: Experiments

-Our claim that finding a good sparse subnetwork at initialization does not necessarily depend on the data is tested by an experiment where the masks are learned with completely random input and then retrained with real supervised data. \cref{table:random_data} reports the accuracy results with CIFAR-10/100.
+Our claim that finding a good sparse subnetwork at initialization does not necessarily depend on the data is tested by an experiment where the masks are learned with completely random input and then retrained with real supervised data. \cref{table:random_data} reports CIFAR-10/100 accuracy results.
+We provide the supervised methods only as a reference and do not boldface them.
 We can see that randomized masks produce comparable and usually better results than pruning methods with random data.
 Also, it can be seen that, indeed, the performance of data dependent pruning methods is only partially explained by the use of supervised input data, as shown in \cite{su2020sanity}.
-Note that it is expected to see some degradation in accuracy since those methods are designed to work with labeled data.
+Note that accuracy degradation is expected since those methods are designed to work with labeled data.

-For training with Tiny-ImageNet the improvement in performance is clear with the mask randomization inspired by sketching, see \cref{table:tiny_imagenet}.
-The improvement in accuracy is around $1\%$ for all sparsities and architectures tested.
+For Tiny-ImageNet, the improvement in performance is clear with mask randomization inspired by sketching; see \cref{table:tiny_imagenet}.
+The improvement in accuracy is around $1\%$ for all sparsities and architectures.
+Mask randomization is also beneficial for performance with ImageNet.
 Overall, randomizing the masks leads to a new the state-of-the-art with SynFlow.

+Our analysis is done when the weights are given and there is a dependence on the initial value of the weights.
+Therefore, we tested that mask randomization based on scores is robust to different initialization distributions. \Cref{table:init_method} shows the results for Kaiming \cite{he2015delving}, Normal and Xavier \cite{glorot2010understanding} initializations with CIFAR-10 and VGG-19.
+Note that the benefit of mask randomization is not limited to a specific initialization method.